Skip to main content

 }

-- Concept Explanation: Allows you to monitor changes in property values.
+• Concept Explanation: Allows you to monitor changes in property values.
 Code is triggered when a property is about to be set or has just been set.
-This is commonly used to update UI or modify other variables in tandem.
+This is commonly used for updating UI or triggering changes in other variables.

-willSetanddidSetobservers of superclass properties are called when a property is set in a subclass initializer.
-However, when setting its own properties in a class’s own initializer (init), the observers are not called.
+The willSet and didSet observers of a superclass property are called when the property is set in a subclass initializer.
+However, when setting its own properties within a class’s own initializer (init), the observers are not called.

 class StepCounter {